 Knowth 3 is a small site located south of Site 1.
 It was about 11 meters in diameter and had a short undifferentiated chamber with no evidence of a passage.
 The chamber seems to be oriented to the notht west and measured 3.5 m x 1 m.
 A cremation with a decorated burnt bone or antler object was found near the chamber, along with some shards of coarse pottery and some irregular lumps of chalk.

-Some 20 sockets showed where the orthostats had stood, some of which contained packing stones which would have been used to keep the top of the kerb level.
-There were six settings or arcs of stone laid out on the old ground level, similar to Carrowmore 1 and 27.
-Some 10 kerbstones were found, only 3 of which remained in their original positions.
+Some 20 sockets showed where the kerbstones had stood, some of which contained packing stones which would have been used to keep the top of the kerb level.
+There were six settings or arcs of stone laid out on the old ground level, similar to those found at Carrowmore Circle 1 and Circle 27.
+Some ten kerbstones were found, only three of which remained in their original positions.

-The passage was divided by sillstones, and the innermost sill was unusually high, and decorated on both sides and on the top (illustrated).
-It was the only engraved stone found there.
+The passage was divided by sillstones, and the innermost sill was unusually high, and decorated on both sides and on the top (illustrated above).
+It was the only engraved stone found within the chamber.
 A large circular setting was found outside the entrance.
-It measured more than 2 meters in diameter and was paved with quartz and surrounded by 2 concentric rings of smaller stones.
+It measured more than 2 meters in diameter and was paved with quartz and surrounded by two concentric rings of smaller stones.

 Knowth 5 was discovered during Professor Eogan's excavations, as no remains of the site were visible on the surface.
 The site was extensively disturbed by the digging of two ditches.
 Several large stones, one of which has a simple engraving and a part of a mound were uncovered.

 There are nine possible kerbstones, all but two of which had been disturbed.
 There was no remains of a chamber, but several large flags, which may have been capstones, were found in one of the drains.
 There were no finds or artifacts recovered.